Halloween Ends: Plot

-Corey seeks out Allyson to make amends, and the two go on a dinner date.
-They are interrupted by Allyson's ex-boyfriend, police officer Doug Mulaney, who harasses them both.
-Corey later lures Doug into the sewer.
-Michael emerges and, although in a weakened condition, kills Doug to Corey's delight.
-Allyson is passed over for a promotion at work, in favor of a nurse who is having an affair with the doctor.
-Later that night, Corey kills the doctor at his home while Michael kills the nurse.
-An unknowing Allyson plans to leave Haddonfield with an insistent Corey because of the past trauma, while Laurie becomes increasingly suspicious of Corey.
-Speaking to Jeremy's father, Laurie realizes Corey is infected by Michael's evil.
+At a dinner date, Corey and Allyson are harassed by her ex-boyfriend who previously arrested Corey for Jeremy's death in the past; Corey later retaliates by luring the harasser into the sewer to be killed by Michael.
+Not long afterwards Allyson is passed over for a promotion at work, in favor of a nurse who is having an affair with the doctor.
+When Corey finds out about this, he kills the doctor at his home while Michael kills the nurse.
+Allyson, still unaware of Corey's latest actions, plans to leave Haddonfield with an insistent Corey because of the past trauma while Laurie realizes Corey is infected by Michael's evil; their differing mindsets cause their relationship to fracture.
+Corey, while sleeping in the spot where Jeremy died, hallucinates a conversation with Laurie where she offers to help him on the condition that he distance himself from Allyson.
+In response, Corey retorts by blaming her for the events that have occurred in Haddonfield before issuing her an ultimatum - if he cannot have Allyson then no one will.

-On October 31, Laurie finds Corey sleeping in the spot where Jeremy died, and offers to help him on the condition that he distance himself from Allyson.
-Corey retorts by blaming her for the events that have occurred in Haddonfield and says if he cannot have Allyson, no one will.
-Corey returns to the sewers and successfully fights a still-weak Michael for his mask.
-Meanwhile, Laurie and Allyson argue as she plans to leave, and Allyson, too, blames Laurie for Michael's actions.
-That night, a masked Corey embarks on a rampage, murdering the bullies after luring them to the salvage yard, one of whom accidentally kills Corey's stepfather.
-He goes on to kill his mother and a DJ at a local radio station, who had taunted him earlier.

-At the Strode house, Laurie fakes a suicide attempt to lure Corey to her, whom she shoots down the stairs.
+Corey returns to the sewers where he successfully fights Michael for his mask and embarks on a rampage, murdering the bullies after luring them to the salvage yard, one of whom accidentally kills Corey's stepfather.
+He goes on to kill his mother, a DJ at a local radio station who had taunted him earlier, and presumably the radio station's assistant.
+Eventually he is lured to the Strode house when Laurie fakes a suicide attempt to ambush him.
+When Corey arrives, Laurie shoots him down the stairs.
 Corey then stabs himself in the neck to frame Laurie for his death in front of the arriving Allyson, who leaves in distress.
+Moments later, Michael suddenly arrives and retrieves his mask before killing Corey by breaking his neck.

+Michael then searches for Laurie in her house and she ambushes him in her kitchen, leading to the two having a violent and brutal fight that concludes when Laurie manages to pin Michael to the kitchen table.
+Laurie then removes Michael's mask and bitterly recaps on her decade-long history of trauma while coldly dismissing Michael as not the boogeyman, but merely a man, before slitting his throat to finish him off.
+Suddenly Michael yanks his injured hand free and grabs Laurie by the throat before starting to choke her; Laurie implores Michael to kill her and he nearly succeeds in doing so until Allyson, having just learned the truth about Corey's actions and his death after receiving a call from Deputy Frank Hawkins himself, returns just in time to save Laurie by breaking Michael's arm; this act allows Laurie to slice Michael's wrist, finally killing him as he ultimately succumbs to his wounds and dies in front of her and Allyson.

-Michael suddenly arrives, retrieves his mask, and kills Corey.
-A fight ensues in Laurie's kitchen, and Laurie manages to pin Michael to the kitchen table and slit his throat.
-After a struggle, Allyson, convinced of the truth behind Corey's death after receiving a call from Frank, returns to help subdue and finally kill him by slicing his wrist.
-Laurie and Allyson take Michael's body to the salvage yard by police escort, attracting the residents of Haddonfield, who follow them in a procession, and dispose of it in an industrial shredder.
-In the ensuing days, Allyson and Laurie reconcile, and Allyson leaves Haddonfield while Laurie finishes her memoir and rediscovers her romance with Deputy Hawkins.
+Shortly after Michael's death, Laurie and Allyson take his body to the salvage yard by police escort; this attracts the residents of Haddonfield, who follow them in a procession, and they watch as Laurie disposes of Michael's body in an industrial shredder, thus signaling the end of his reign of terror at long last.
+In the aftermath, Allyson and Laurie reconcile from the ensuing days and Allyson eventually leaves Haddonfield while Laurie finishes her memoir and rediscovers her romance with Hawkins.
+The last shot of the film shows that Laurie kept Michael's mask.